yousefan/epaxos/README.md

 #### 4. Network Connectivity Issues
 - Verify firewall rules allow communication between servers
 - Check if all servers can reach each other on the required ports
-- Run `./test-network.sh` to diagnose connectivity issues
+- Run `./epaxos-manager.sh setup` to diagnose connectivity issues

 #### 5. Docker Image Pull Failed
 - Verify Docker Hub credentials if using private repository